Ahom dynasty: Coronation

-The Swargadeo's coronation was called Singarigharutha, a ceremony that was performed first by Sudangphaa, (Bamuni Konwar) (1397–1407).
+The Swargadeo's coronation was called Singarigharutha, a ceremony that was performed first by Sudangphaa (Bamuni Konwar) (1397–1407).
 The first coins in the new king's name were minted during the reign of Sutamla.
 Kamaleswar Singha (1795–1811) and Chandrakanta Singha's (1811–1818) coronations were not performed on the advice of Prime minister Purnananda Burhagohain, due to the financial constraints of State treasury caused by the internal disturbances during Moamoria rebellion.
 Kings who died in office were buried in vaults called Moidam, at Charaideo.
-Some of the earlier Moidams were looted by Mir Jumla in the 17th century, and are lost.
-Some later kings, especially with Rajeswar Singha (1751–1769), who were cremated had their ashes buried instead.
+Some of the later Maidams, beginning from the reign of Rajeswar Singha (1751–1769) were constructed to bury the ashes of those cremated.

 On ascent, the king would generally assume an Ahom name decided by the Ahom priests.
 The name generally ended in Pha (Tai: Heaven), e.g. Susenghphaa.
 Later kings also assumed a Hindu name that ended in Singha (Assamese: Lion): Susengphaa assumed the name Pratap Singha.
-Buranjis occasionally would refer to a past king by a more informal and colorful name that focused on a specific aspect of the king.
-Pratap Singha was also known as Burha Roja (Assamese: Old King) because when Pratap Singha became the king, he was quite advanced in age.
+Buranjis occasionally would refer to a past king by a more informal and colourful name that focused on a specific aspect of the king Pratap Singha was also known as Burha Roja (Assamese: Old King) because when Pratap Singha became the king, he was quite advanced in age.

 Royal offices

 Subinphaa (1281–1293), the third Ahom king, delineated the Satghariya Ahom, the Ahom aristocracy of the Seven Houses.
 Of this, the first lineage was that of the king.
 The next two were the lineages of the Burhagohain and the Borgohain.
 The last four were priestly lineages.
-Sukhramphaa (1332–1364) established the position of Charing Raja which came to be reserved for the heir apparent.
+Sukhrangpha (1332–1364) established the position of Charing Raja which came to be reserved for the heir apparent.
 The first Charing Raja was Sukhramphaa's half-brother, Chao Pulai, the son of the Kamata princess Rajani, but who did not ultimately become the Swargadeo.
 Suhungmung Dihingia Raja (1497–1539) settled the descendants of past kings in different regions that gave rise to seven royal houses—Saringiya, Tipamiya, Dihingiya, Samuguriya, Tungkhungiya, Parvatiya and Namrupiya—and periods of Ahom rule came to be known after these families.
 The rule of the last such house, Tungkhungiya, was established by Gadadhar Singha (1681–1696) and his descendants ruled till the end of the Ahom kingdom.